 Envato Market

-But keep this in mind: When you buy themes from third-party SaaS companies, you run the risk of using a template that doesn’t automatically integrate with native plugins that you want on your website.
+But keep this in mind: when you buy themes from third-party SaaS companies, you run the risk of using a template that doesn’t automatically integrate with native plugins that you want on your website.
 Pre-made templates are also difficult to customize unless you know how to read and write HTML and CSS.
 If you don’t, then what you see is what you get.

 Some of you won’t be satisfied by any of the themes you find, though.
 In that case, consider hiring a web developer to create your very own theme.
 Depending on who you hire, you can expect a price that lands anywhere from $700 to $10,000.
 And if your business is well-established with extensive needs, you could even be looking at a price point closer to $50,000.